Frequently Asked Questions

 Players like Payments Service Providers and Account Aggregators plug in critical digital public infrastructure.

 Loan Service Providers provide the low cost distribution and bring in tacit know-how of the customers they serve.
 They utilise this connect with the 'pulse of the customer' for creating tailored credit products in collaboration with lenders.
-They can further enable provision of quality customer data, like 'business activity' data (say platform ratings) to the lenders and even facilitate cash flow entrapment if they have a continuous cash flow interaction with them.
+They can further enable provision of quality customer data, like 'business activity' data (e.g. platform ratings) to the lenders and even facilitate cash flow entrapment if they have a continuous cash flow interaction.

 Technology Service Providers enable lenders as well as LSPs utilise the OCEN APIs along with other components of India Stack.
 They help them in technical implementations and ease of adoption.